 For even more flavor, you can also serve the dish with a side of Greek yogurt or sour cream to dip in.
 The point here is I can improvise and assemble something simple, new, and tasty.

 It doesn’t have to be the entree either.
 While the salsa verde is simmering, I can assemble my orange-avocado salad in 10 minutes (see recipe here) and add a few more veggies to the menu by including the Birds Eye frozen green beans I always keep stocked in my freezer.

-Tip: For extra fun, drop frozen fruits like blueberries, raspberries, cherries, strawberries from Dole in the agua de Jamaica.
+Tip: For extra fun, drop frozen fruits like blueberries, raspberries, cherries, strawberries in the agua de Jamaica.
 Kids love the extra fruit and they function like ice cubes.